ParadiseSS13/Paradise/docs/mapping/submaps.md

 # Guide to Submaps

-!!! note
+> [!NOTE]
+>

-    This guide was originally written by developer Dreamix for Aurora Station, the original codebase the `mapmanip` library was written in.
-Despite the difference in appearance of the screenshots, the guide is still applicable.
+> This guide was originally written by developer Dreamix for Aurora Station, the
+> original codebase the `mapmanip` library was written in.
+Despite the difference
+> in appearance of the screenshots, the guide is still applicable.

 Submaps are a mechanism to allow copy-pasting parts of maps (submaps) into other maps, implemented with the `mapmanip` library. `mapmanip` is a library for map